Bat Garvey

 Bat Garvey (5 October 1865 – 18th Feb 1911) was an English footballer who played in The Football League for Aston Villa.

+Career

 Bat Garvey signed for Aston Hall Swifts F.C. in 1886 and then for Aston Shakespeare in 1887.

 Season 1888-89

 Garvey played in the debut Football League Aston Villa team at Dudley Road, Wolverhampton, then home of Wolverhampton Wanderers'.
 The match was played on 8 September 1888 and ended in a 1–1 draw.
 Garvey played at inside-left.
 Garvey only played one more match that season, the last game of the season when Villa got thrashed 2–5 at County Ground, Derby.

 Batty scored a hat-trick in the 6–1 home league victory over Stoke City on 7 December 1889.